aws-amplify/amplify-js/docs/media/authentication_guide.md

 )
 ```

-For React Native, you can use `Auth.federatedSignIn()` to get your federated identity from Cognito.
+For *React Native*, you can use `Auth.federatedSignIn()` to get your federated identity from Cognito.
 You need to provide a valid JWT token from the third provider.
-You can also use it with `Authenticator` so that your login status will be automatically persisted by that component.
+You can also use it with `Authenticator`, so that component automatically persists your login status.

 Federated Sign in with Facebook Example:
 ```js